denoyse/JCaptchaPrompt-plowshare/README.md

 JCaptchaPrompt-plowshare
 ========================

-This is a Captcha prompt for plowshare written in Java.
+This is a captcha solver for plowshare written in Java.

-It was written because plowshare does not provide a captcha prompt where captcha image and user input are displayed together.
-E.g. it displays the captcha with imagemagick and reads input from terminal.

-The benefit of this is, that you can launch multiple downloads in the same terminal in parallel while still being able to input captchas.
+It's benefit above plowshare's buit-in solutions is, that it displays the captcha image and prompts for input within the same graphical window.
+As a result, you can launch multiple downloads in the same terminal in parallel while still being able to input captchas.

+In comparison, plowshare's imagemagick captcha viewer displays the captcha image, but input has to be done via the terminal.

 How to use
 ==========

+Simply add the switch

-plowshare --captchaprogram path/to/JCaptchaWrapper.sh
+    --captchaprogram path/to/JCaptchaWrapper.sh

+to your usual command line switches.